CodersSampling/flutter-rust-app-template/TEMPLATE.md

 ```

 # 🍳 Actual Development

-You might need to dive into this section quite often.

 Check and fix problems in Python, Dart, and Rust code.
 For Rust, it checks the code in release mode.